Molecule-Serverless/molecule-artifact/README.md

 <img alt="FunctionBench benchmarks" src="./docs/funcbench-benchmarks.png" width="512">

-The script will run all the test cases used in the paper, and shows the startup, end-to-end (cold boot), and end-to-end (warm boot) latencies.
+The script will run all the test cases of **FunctionBench** used in the paper, and shows the startup and end-to-end (cold boot).

 The above fig shows the results of Linpack.

+**How to parse the data:**

+* The avg end-to-end latencies of fork and baseline are related to data in Fig-14 in the paper, e.g., 59.30ms as Molecule's data and 191.80ms as Baseline's data.

+* You can also use other data, e.g., P99 latencies, for your own usages.

+The results basically match the data in the Figure-14.
 Molecule can achieve significant better performance compared with the baseline.
-The results match the data in the Figure-14.

 **Note:**

-Please ensure you have built Molecule using ./build_all.sh.
+* Please ensure you have built Molecule using ./build_all.sh.

+* To gain end-to-end (warm boot) latencies, please uncomment the *Line #53* and *#91* in the forkable-python-runtime/scripts/test_app.py

 #### Chained Applications: Alexa